kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - Stay on top of comments in issues when owners respond and update their status in the sheet if necessary.
 - Mark features as `At Risk` if there is no communication, active PRs on the issues, or it is missing other requirements coming into Enhancement Freeze.
 - Start syncing with Communications Team on giving an induction what's coming up for the release.
+- Reach out to each [SIG on Slack](https://github.com/kubernetes/community/blob/master/sig-list.md) to communicate the Enhancements statuses
+  - For participating SIGs, mention the total number of Enhancements on the tracking spreadsheet for that SIG and the number of Enhancements that are `At Risk`
+  - For non-participating SIGs, mention the process and deadline for adding Enhancements to the `KEP Collection` tab on the tracking spreadsheet
 - Send an email to [Kubernetes-Dev](https://groups.google.com/a/kubernetes.io/g/dev) that Enhancement freeze is coming and share current Enhancements status.
 Examples [1](https://groups.google.com/g/kubernetes-dev/c/-nTNtBBHL2Y/m/WfNzb_E1EAAJ).

 #### Enhancements Freeze (Week 3)

 - On Freeze day, send an email to [Kubernetes-Dev](https://groups.google.com/a/kubernetes.io/g/dev) that freeze has happened and upcoming key dates.
 Examples [1](https://groups.google.com/g/kubernetes-dev/c/JDM7bNKvhqQ/m/8S7BXtXPBQAJ).
 - Remove [SIG Leads Google Group][sig-leads-group]'s access to the `KEP Collection` tab on the enhancement collection sheet.
 - Remove any enhancements that failed to meet the criteria by the Enhancement freeze deadline.
     - Set their status in the sheet to `Removed from Milestone` and use the `Enhancements` -> `Remove Enhancements from Milestone` menu option to move them over to the `Removed from milestone` tab.
     - Remove the milestone and change `tracked/yes` label to `tracked/no` on the enhancement issue.
 - Clean up Enhancements issues by removing milestone from the enhancements that have not opted-in and make sure that number of in-tree open issues with current milestone matches number of opted-in enhancements.